 The word “wait” is the exact opposite of frantically trying to make something happen before its time on a self-determined timetable.
 Wait conveys persistent expectancy—waiting on God to accomplish His purpose at His appointed time.

 David had come to know the Lord’s goodness over the course of a lifetime.
-He experienced the Lord’s care in every area of his life and the Lord had never failed Him.
-Based on God’s past faithfulness, David had an expectant confidence of God’s continued care not only in this mortal life, but in the very presence of the Lord forever!
+Based on God’s past faithfulness, He had an expectant confidence of God’s continued care not only in this mortal life, but in the very presence of the Lord forever!

 More often than not, it is during the difficult and challenging periods of our life that we draw closer to the Lord seeking His protection.
-David poetically affirms this is the proper response to adversity; but, how do we react to God’s blessing?
+But, how do we respond to God’s blessing?

-When King David testifies, “He makes me to lie down in green pastures,” it’s not the shepherd forcing a “lie-down” on the sheep (v.2).
-Sheep do not lie down to eat.
-Rather, because they’re already full and completely satisfied—the sheep can rest in the verdant pastures.
+When King David testifies, “He makes me to lie down in green pastures,” it’s not the Shepherd forcing a “lie-down” on the sheep.
+Sheep do not lie down to eat!

 Imagine yourself sitting across the table from King David.
 He’s earnestly discussing his relationship with God.
-He’s not throwing around abstract theological concepts in monotone disconnect.
 He’s the king of Israel passionately speaking to you from personal experience.
-He’s relating his own personal journey of living the life of faith.